-In [3] we describe a state-decoding on synthetic data that is representative of a biologicalchannel, two-state ion-current decoding problem, or an encode/decode software radio signal.
+In Fig. 6 we show state-decoding on synthetic data that is representative of a biologicalchannel, two-state ion-current decoding problem, or an encode/decode software radio signal.
 For this problem 120 data sequences were generated that have two states with channel blockade levels set at 30 and 40 pA (a typical scenario in practice).
 Every data sequence has 10,000 samples.
 Each state has emitted values in a range from 0 to 49 pA.
 The maximum duration of states is set at 500.
 The mean duration of the 40 pA state is given as 200 samples (typically have one sample every 20 microseconds in actual experiments), while the 30 pA level has mean duration set at 300 samples.
 The task is to train using 100 of the generated data sequences and attempt state-decoding on the remaining 20 data sequences.
-The performance difference is stark: the exact and adaptive HMMD decodings are 97.1% correct, while the HMM decoding is only correct 61% of the time (where random guessing would accomplish 50%, on average, in a twostate system).
+Example sequences from this effort are shown in Fig. 6, along with their decoding when an HMM or an HMMD is employed.
+The performance difference is stark: the exact and adaptive HMMD decodings are 97.1% correct, while the HMM decoding is only correct 61% of the time (where random guessing would accomplish 50%, on average, in a two-state system).
+Three parameterized distributions were examined: geometric, Gaussian, and Poisson.
+Distributions that were segmented and "messy" were also examined.
+In all cased the HMMD performed robustly, similar to the above, and in all cases the adaptive HMMD optimization performed comparably to the more computationally expensive exact HMMD.